 National Dental Academy’s dental assisting training course consists of ten classes on ten different Saturdays.
 Students are required to attend all ten classes of their course session, and attendance is checked at the beginning of every class.
 Due to the concentrated instruction of NDA’s dental assistant training, it is strongly advised to be present for all classes.
 Points will be awarded for attendance so tardiness or absence will affect your course score.

 Failing to attend class without formally dropping the course does not constitute a withdrawal.
 You must contact our office to formally withdraw from the course.

 When absence is unavoidable, we request that students follow the following attendance policies:

 - National Dental Academy students are required to attend all 10 classes of their course session.
-NDA’s dental assisting training classes consist of morning lectures for four hours followed by an hour-long lunch break, then afternoon clinicals for four hours.
+NDA’s dental assisting training classes consist of four Saturdays of course lecture followed by 6 Saturdays of Clinical Instruction.
 Lunch is not provided.
 Students are welcome to bring their lunch or leave campus to eat lunch.

-- If an NDA student becomes ill and cannot make it to a class, a phone call to notify the instructor before class is required.
+- If an NDA student becomes ill and cannot make it to a class, a phone call to notify the lecture or clinical instructor before class is required.